 TRAINING WORKSHOP

-Nervous System Literacy for schools and colleges
+Nervous System Literacy for schools, higher education and youth organisations

 Understand different stress responses and their impact on behaviour